MarcKevinSchneider/Michelbach_RetentionPond/README.md

 ### Notice
 The comments in each script are in German, since the course itself was conducted in German.
 If you need an English translation of the script comments, please write a ticket and we will address it as soon as possible.

+### Copyright
+You are free to download and use the contents of this repository, as long as you credit this repository and the author "Marc Kevin Schneider".